 It wasn’t just because NASA told me plants could make my home’s air cleaner, it was a change I wasn’t even thinking could happen.
 While you do need quite a few plants to make a noticeable difference in air quality, that isn’t a problem for us plant parents.
 The more the merrier.

-Many varieties of these certain plant families, such as ferns and palms, offer the same air-cleansing benefits.
+Many varieties of these certain plant families, such as ferns and palms, offer the same air-cleansing benefits, and generally the bigger the plant the better.
 Parlour palms, Bostons ferns, and Fan palms are just a few.
 Rubber trees are also excellent chemical reducers and air purifiers, but they aren’t 100% safe for pets, so I recommend them with reservations.

 Air-Cleansing Plant Placement